-We spoke only briefly in class about types of claims, so I don’t expect you to readily recognize a definition/categorical claim.
-Obviously, it’s a claim about how a term is defined or what category of thing it belongs to.
+We’ve hardly spoken about claims (and claim types) at all in class, so I don’t expect you to readily recognize a Definition/Categorical claim, but one thing should be obvious from the name.
+It’s a claim about how a term is defined or what category of thing it belongs to.
 We can start there.
 Here are some claim types.

 1. Definition Claim.
 When you say “PTSD is a psychological disorder,” in your first five words you’re making a definition claim.

 2. Analogy Claim.
 When you say, “PTSD is similar to other communicable diseases because it can be spread by a victim to others with whom he interacts,” you’re claiming a similarity of one thing to another.

 3. Categorical Claim.
 A simple categorical claim would be the naming of several examples of PTSD symptoms (hyperawareness, sleeplessness, quick anger).
 They all belong to the category: Symptoms of PTSD.
 Similarly, if you claimed, “PTSD is not only a psychological disorder but also one that can be spread to others through close contact,” you could be making a categorical claim of the sort: PTSD belongs to the category of ailments that can be spread or communicable ailments.

 4. Factual Claim.
 A claim that circumstances or conditions exist beyond doubt.
 Factual claims can be proved by appealing to indisputable evidence.
 “Ten thousand veterans of the Iraq war have been diagnosed with PTSD” can be quantified and proved.
 However, “Ten thousand veterans of the Iraq war SUFFER FROM PTSD” is not indisputable since it depends on a clear definition, accurate diagnosis, and an absence of fraud or error.